 \section{MovingDroneCrowd Dataset}

-To promote the practicality of crowd counting algorithms, we introduce the first larges-scale individual counting dataset specifically designed for dense pedestrians captured by moving drones.
-Below, we detail our dataset and compare it with previous ones.
+To promote practical crowd counting, we introduce MovingDroneCrowd — a video-level dataset specifically designed for dense pedestrian scenes captured by moving drones under complex conditions.
+Notably, our dataset provides precise bounding box and ID labels for each person across frames, making it suitable for multiple pedestrian tracking from drone perspective in complex scenarios.
+We detail the dataset and compare it with existing ones below.

-\textbf{Data processing and size}: Due to strict regulations on drones flights, we obtained raw drone videos from the internet using keywords like ``aerial'', ``drone'', ``pedestrian flow'', and ``pedestrian street''.
+\textbf{Data Processing and Scale}: Due to strict regulations on drone flights, we obtained raw drone videos from the internet using keywords like ``aerial'', ``drone'', ``pedestrian flow'', and ``pedestrian street''.
 The raw videos were first segmented into clips covering entire locations.
-To reduce redundancy, each clip was downsampled to 1fps, 3fps or 6fps based on drone speed.
+To reduce redundancy, each clip was downsampled to 1fps, 3fps, or 6fps based on drone speed.
 Some drone videos have very narrow shooting angles, making pedestrians farther from the camera appear extremely blurry.
 To alleviate the difficulty of annotation, these clips are cropped until the pedestrians within the shooting range can be identified by annotators.
-After data process workflow, 89 clips (4940 frames) with resolutions of 720p, 1080p, 2K and 4K are obtained.
+Finally, 89 clips (4940 frames) with resolutions of 720p, 1080p, 2K, and 4K are obtained.

-\textbf{Annotation}: The annotation process was carried out by 10 well-trained annotators using the labeling tool DarkLabel \footnote{https://github.com/darkpgmr/DarkLabel} and took a month to complete.
-Each annotator was asked to label bounding boxes that tightly enclose pedestrians' head and assign unique IDs to different individuals in a entire video.
+\textbf{Annotation}: The annotation process was carried out by 10 well-trained annotators using the labeling tool DarkLabel \footnote{\url{https://github.com/darkpgmr/DarkLabel}} and took a month to complete.
+Each annotator was asked to label bounding boxes that tightly enclose pedestrians' heads and assign unique IDs to different individuals in an entire video.
 Once the annotations were completed, the clips were reassigned to different annotators for error checking and revision.
 Finally, \textbf{325542} head bounding boxes and \textbf{16154} tracklets were obtained.
-Fig. \ref{fig:dataset_examples} displays two video clips from our dataset, with head bounding boxes and ID labels, illustrating its diverse lighting condition, shooting angles, and heights, as well as higher crowd density.
+Fig. \ref{fig:dataset_examples} displays two video clips from our dataset, with head bounding boxes and ID labels, illustrating their diverse lighting conditions, shooting angles, and heights, as well as higher crowd density.
 These attributes make our dataset more challenging and distinguish it from previous datasets.

 \textbf{Dataset Partition}: The dataset is split into training (70\%), testing (20\%), and validation (10\%) sets at the \textbf{scene level}, ensuring no overlapping scenes.
 This setup places higher demands on the algorithm's generalization ability.
 In addition, the data split process ensures that each set contains diverse data.